spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### About this Notebook

-Let the world know who the author of this great notebook is!
+Let the world know who the author of this great tutorial is!
 If possible and appropriate, include a contact email address for users who might need support (for example, `archive@stsci.edu`).
-You can also optionally include keywords or your funding source in this section.
+You can also optionally include keywords, your funding source, or a last update date in this section.

 ### Citations

-.. what else needs to go in this section?

 Provide your reader with guidelines on how to cite open source software and other resources in their own published work.